HERON MURMUR

 A British foray into the space race ended with a missing rocket, pilot, and a tape filled with valuable data.
 Murmur is sent in to find any of the three.
 His cover is joining a mapping expedition through the Himalayas with a small team.
 He quickly realizes one of them is a traitor.

-aka The Flying Horse and The Flying Red Horse
+aka The Flying Horse, aka The Flying Red Horse

 Written by Simon Harvester